ALL TICKETS TO MY ‘DOG FRIENDLY’ WEEKEND IN EASTBOURNE FROM 15TH TO 17TH MARCH 2024 HAVE BEEN SOLD OUT!!!

 I have been asked to help many of my clients train their deaf dogs.
 You may think that training a deaf dog would be a lot more difficult than hearing dogs, but fear not, it’s fairly easy!
 Bear in mind that a dog communicates through their energy, the ‘vibes’ that other dogs (and humans too) […]Read more

-I have had the pleasure of working in conjunction with several dog rescue establishments, helping to ‘rehabilitate and train’ some amazing rescue dogs, who through no fault of their own, have acquired many varied behavioural issues due to their often sad start in life.
-Being moved from home to home, with different ‘pack leaders’ can […]Read more
+I have had the pleasure of working in conjunction with several dog rescue establishments, helping to ‘rehabilitate and train’ some amazing rescue dogs, from home and abroad, who through no fault of their own, have acquired many varied behavioural issues due to their often sad start in life.
+Being moved from home to home, living […]Read more

 Does your dog have behavioural problems?
 Steve Hutley can help!